queraltab/datasets/README.md

 ### Plot by region:
 - [Distribution of the accumulated number of confirmed cases](https://queraltab.github.io/datasets/Python%20plots/Plots/hoy_distribucion_casos.png): shows the amount of active, deaths and healed by region.
+- [Distribution of the accumulated cases that required hospitalization](https://queraltab.github.io/datasets/Python%20plots/Plots/hoy_distribucion_hospitalizados.png): shows the amount of cases that needed intensive care (UCI) by region.

 *The logarithmic scale shows equally a jump from 10 to 100 than from 100 to 1.000 and is useful to see clearly the spreading pace of the virus.
 The steeper the curve, the pace is faster and vice versa.*